-- 1. Must be an Indian citizen. - 2.
-Date of birth between 1 January 2003 and 31 December 2004, both days inclusive. - 3.
-Must not have completed (or scheduled to complete) class 10 board examination earlier than 30 November 2017. - 4.
-Must not be appearing in any of NSEA, NSEB, NSEC or NSEP 2017.
+- 4. Must not have completed (or scheduled to complete) class 10 board examination earlier than 30 November 2018. - 5.
+Must not be appearing in any of NSEA, NSEB, NSEC or NSEP 2018.

 It is the student's responsibility to determine if he/she satisfies the eligibility norms.
 If at some later stage it is found that the student does not meet the eligibility norms, he/she may face disqualification from the programme.